How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia product guide

 Step 3 — Connect to Google Home

-The iSmartGate is compatible with Apple HomeKit, Alexa, Google Assistant, IFTTT, and SmartThings, allowing you to use your voice to open, close, or check the status of your garage door motors.
+The iSmartGate is compatible with Apple HomeKit, Alexa, Google Assistant, IFTTT, and SmartThings, letting you use your voice to open, close, or check the status of your garage door.

 For iSmartGate: